david-dorval/CRM/README.md

 # Misc
 - admin rights can be duplicated

+# Products
+- can be imported from an excel spreadsheet
+- tempate can be obtained by exporting list of products in excel format then edit -> modify -> save -> import file
+- PD has a process to check, modify then validate the import
+- Once done a new product is created